Update: April 23, 2018

 - Securing mjpg streamer by Siva Dirisala.

-- A Different Script
+- A New Script

 - Raspberry Pi Webcam Over the Internet Using MJPG-Streamer by Jacob Salmela, May 31, 2014.